Want a Wooden Rabbit Cage?

 • Wood edges as part of the floor = A shelf on which droppings can pile up!
 Since each wooden rabbit cage had a wooden lip around the bottom to which I attached the floor wire, the manure could more easily accumulate in the back corners of the cage.
 I was no slouch when it came to cleaning, but as hard as one tries, there’s no eliminating all the poo in those corners, especially when it gets dampened by pee and then stomped into the wood and wire.

 • Continual exposure to droppings = Development of Disease!
-When the rabbit droppings fall through the wire floor to the ground, this breaks the lifecycle of the coccidiosis parasite.
+When the rabbit droppings fall through the wire floor to the ground, this breaks the parasite lifecycle, especially of the coccidiosis parasite.
 This helps to keep a rabbit's immune system strong, so that it can handle a little bit of coccidia in the intestines on a normal basis without its health buckling under an overload of infestation.
 The continual exposure also can cause problems for rabbit feet, including sore hocks.

 These are the reasons why I very much prefer all-wire cages hung on a framework of PVC to wooden hutches!
 The rabbits stay much more healthy, and the rabbit care workload is greatly reduced, leaving more time for enjoying one's rabbits.